nxskok/pasias/docs/03-data-summaries.md

 ## # ... with 77 more rows
 ```

 I am not doing any further analysis with these, so just displaying them is good.

 I have to do a preliminary step to get the date-times *with* their year in one place. `str_c` glues pieces of text together: in this case, the year, a space, and then the rest of the
-`Date&Time-.
-I stored this in \verb-longdt-.
-The second verb-mutate- is the business end of it: verb-ymd_hm- takes a piece of text containing a year, month (by name or number), day, hours, minutes *in that order*, and extracts those things from it, storing the whole thing as an R date`time.
+`Date&Time`.
+I stored this in `longdt`.
+The second `mutate` is the business end of it: `ymd_hm` takes a piece of text containing a year, month (by name or number), day, hours, minutes *in that order*, and extracts those things from it, storing the whole thing as an R date-time.
 Note that the AM/PM was handled properly.
 The benefit of doing that is we can extract anything from the dates, such as the month or day of week, or take differences between the dates.
-Or even check that the Julian dates were calculated correctly (the `lubridate- function is called verb-yday` for "day of year"):
+Or even check that the Julian dates were calculated correctly (the `lubridate` function is called `yday` for "day of year"):

 ```r